macu123/drone-application/README.md

 - In order to move upward along Z axis, all engines should have high power.
 - In order to move downward along Z axis, all engines should have low power.
 - In order to stabilize, all engines should have certain power between low and high because the drone has weight.
-- For simplicity, we preset those low, high, stable and landing powers.
+- For simplicity, we preset those low, high, stable and landing powers, we also assume power and speed are the same.

 ## Reference
 https://www.youtube.com/watch?v=uFui-0sTQD0